What is full coverage car insurance?

 - Comprehensive: Often called “other-than-collision,” this section of your policy covers damage to your vehicle caused by a wide array of situations, including theft, vandalism, storm damage and animal damage.

-- Medical payments or personal injury protection (PIP): In some states, you will be required to purchase medical payments or PIP by law.
-In others, one or both of these coverages may be available as an option.
-Both help to pay for your medical bills and those of your passengers if you are injured in an auto accident, regardless of who is at fault.
+- Medical payments or personal injury protection (PIP): Both of these coverage types help to pay for your medical bills and those of your passengers if you are injured in an auto accident, regardless of who is at fault.
 PIP also helps pay for lost wages and the cost of certain household services if you are unable to perform them.
+In some states, you will be required to purchase medical payments or PIP by law.
+In others, one or both of these may be available as an option.

 - Roadside assistance: This optional coverage is often considered part of a full coverage package.
-It provides coverage for towing, lockout services, tire changes and other situations that could strand you on the side of the road.
+It provides coverage for towing, lockout services, tire changes, battery jump starts for gas-powered vehicles, battery charges for electric vehicles and other situations that could strand you on the side of the road.

 - Car rental reimbursement: If your vehicle is not driveable due to a covered loss, this optional coverage could help to pay for the cost of a rental vehicle.

-Although these coverages could be optional, depending on where you live, some companies will automatically include one or more on a full coverage car insurance policy.
+Although these coverage selections could be optional, depending on where you live, some companies will automatically include one or more on a full coverage car insurance policy.

 How much does full coverage insurance cost?

-The average cost of a full coverage auto policy in the United States costs $1,674 per year.
-Because of the additional protections that full coverage adds, it is typically more expensive than minimum coverage car insurance.
+The average cost of a full coverage auto policy in the United States costs $1,771 per year.
+Because of the additional protections that full coverage adds, it is typically much more expensive than minimum coverage car insurance, which is $545 per year on average.
 However, full coverage provides a greater degree of protection to your finances because it covers damage to both the other party and to your own vehicle.
 This means that, although your premium might be more expensive, your financial health is better protected with full coverage.

 Average cost by insurance company